Crystabel-Isioma/Chinook-SQL-to-Python-Data-Pipeline/README.md

 # Chinook SQL to Python Data Pipeline

 This project shows how the Chinook music store SQL database was brought into Python, merged, summarized, and visualized.
-The workflow is simple: import the Chinook database into SQL Server, load the tables into Python using PyKinoos, perform all analysis inside Python, and generate clean revenue dashboards.
+The workflow is simple: import the Chinook database into SQL Server, load the tables into Python using PyKinosh, perform all analysis inside Python, and generate clean revenue dashboards.

 ---